sgabre/CrazyUncleLab/HowTo/CI-CD.md

 # Term & Definition

+## Software System

-- Software System: A software system is a broader term that refers to a collection of software components working together to achieve a specific goal or function.
+A software system is a broader term that refers to a collection of software components working together to achieve a specific goal or function.
 A software system can consist of multiple layers, including application software, middleware, libraries, and utilities.

 - Software Component: (Board Component)

 ## Delivery Package